Go to our other sites

 If you submitted school-assessed grades, your students may have extra questions for you.

 You may wish to include some or all of the following messages in your communications with students and their families:

 You may want to share a reassuring message with students and their families before results day.
 This could include details about how the school-assessed grades process works, how your centre has approached this task, what will happen on results days in terms of collecting results, and what support will be available for students to discuss results.

-The post-results checks available to schools who submitted school-assessed grades for the June 2021 series are different from those available in a normal series.
+The post-results checks available to schools who submitted school-assessed grades for are different from those available in a normal series.